temporalio/edu-102-java-code/exercises/durable-execution/README.md

 4. Start the microservice
    1. `mvn exec:java -Dexec.mainClass="translationapi.Microservice"`

-## Prerequisite: Ensure the Temporal Service is running

-1. Start the Temporal Service from the command line with `temporal server start-dev`

 ### GitPod Environment Shortcuts

 If you are executing the exercises in the provided GitPod environment, you